Configuring A New Raspberry Pi

 Reliable reference

-history from previous setuped Raspberry Pi, including default user and the root
+As a quicker guide, find the bash / zsh history from previously already-setuped Raspberry Pi, including default user and the root.

 Guideline